 Interns earn 4 hours of elective credit toward either the B.A. or M.A. by successfully completing their semester project.
-The typical student works an average of 15 hours per week during a semester.
+The typical student works an average of 13 hours per week during a semester (17 hours during summer semester).
 This arrangement enables students to complete a substantial project and is an excellent way to demonstrate dedication, responsibility, and expertise to prospective employers.

 For More Information Contact: